Winter is a tough season for many reasons, and keeping your house warm as frigid temperatures rage outside can be one of them.

 Home heating fires are classified as confined fires, fires confined to chimneys, flues or fuel burners and non-confined fires, fires that spread past the object of origin because of heating sources like space heaters and fireplace were too close to things that can burn.

-According to the National Fire Protection Association, (based on annual averages from 2009 to 2013) 49% of all home-heating fires happened in December, January, and February.
+According to the National Fire Protection Association, (based on annual averages) almost half of all home-heating fires happened in December, January, and February.

 Here are several tips on how you can safely heat your home this winter: